BruceYandajun/my-spring-boot/README.md

 # my-spring-boot

-This is a project demo architected by spring boot.
+This is a project demo constructed by spring boot.